cs573-24s/a2-DataVis-7Ways/README.md

 R Markdown is a document format that compiles to HTML or PDF and allows you to include the output of R code directly in the document.

 I have no experience with lattice, so this was completely new to me.
 By using the libraries `xyplot()` feature, plotting was equally as straightforward as ggplot.
 Lattice, did allow me to use its multivariate analysis of features by visualizing each specie type in its own graph parallel to the other.
 I was also able to easily add in colors for each specie type making the categories very distinguishable.
 In the future, I intend to utilize lattice to visualize a plot in a manner that better conveys its meaning by separating the categories rather than stacking them on top of each other.

+The main downfall of lattice was its inability to directly size the fots based on bill_length_mm.
+To do that, creator would have to make a function to manuall update that.

 ![lattice](img/lattice.png)